jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     .../pumping_python $

   - a `folder/directory`_ is a container for files_.
 It helps to organize things, just like a folder in a file cabinet is used to organize files that belong together.
 I keep every project I work on in its own `folder/directory`_ which makes them easy to find later.
-For example all the code from this book will be kept in the ``pumping_python`` folder_
+For example all the code from this book will be kept in ``pumping_python``
-  - a `file`_ is a collection or container for text, their names usually in an extension for example ``.txt``, ``.sh``, ``.ps1``, ``.py``, they are like paper we write or print on and put in a folder to put in a cabinet
+  - a `file`_ is a collection or container for text, their names usually end in an extension to show the type of file for example ``.txt``, ``.sh``, ``.ps1``, ``.py``.
+Files_ are like paper we write or print on and keep in a folder.

-* I can use the tree_ program to see files and folders are in a directory_.
-I type it in the terminal to see what is in the ``pumping_python`` `folder/directory`
+* I can use the tree_ program to see what files and folders are in a directory_.
+I type it in the terminal to see what is in the ``pumping_python`` directory_

   .. code-block:: shell